Board of Equalization (BOE) Appeals Process

 1. Informal hearings are strongly encouraged if you feel your value is incorrect.

-Contact the Assessor’s office on or before the third Monday in June for an appointment by calling (573) 243-3123.
-A change-of-value will be made only if the owner can demonstrate that the appraised value does not accurately reflect the property’s true value in money as of January 1 in the year you are appealing.
+Contact the Assessor’s office before the second Monday in July for an appointment by calling (573) 243-3123.
+A change-of-value will be made only if the owner can demonstrate that the appraised value does not accurately reflect the property’s true value in money as of January 1st in the year you are appealing.

 - Copy of recent appraisal from a licensed Missouri real estate appraiser (within the last three years).